Pravin-Ade/DevOps-Zone/k8s/RBAC/RABC.md

 **3. Assign Roles Within a Namespace**

-**scenario:** We need to give Bob a role that will give him complete freedom within the ‘bob’ namespace but nothing else outside of his namespace.
+**scenario:** We need to give Pravin a role that will give him complete freedom within the ‘dev’ namespace but nothing else outside of his namespace.

     kubectl create rolebinding pravin-admin --namespace=ns-pravin --clusterrole=admin --user=pravin